tyconsulting/blog.tyang.github.io/_posts/2019-06-15-a-simple-dynamic-dns-solution-based-on-azure-paas-services.md

 The runbook takes the following input parameters, which you will need to specify when creating the schedule:

 <ul>
     <li><strong>AzureConnectionName</strong> – (Optional) The name of the Azure RunAs connection.
-By default, if you created the Run As account via the portal, the name is “AzureRunAsConnection”.
+By default, if you created the Run As account via the portal, the name is "AzureRunAsConnection".
 If you don’t specify it, the default name will be used.</li>
     <li><strong>WorkspaceName</strong> - Azure Log Analytics workspace name</li>
     <li><strong>WorkspaceResourceGroup</strong> - Azure Log Analytics workspace resource group</li>
     <li><strong>DNSZone</strong> - name of the Azure DNZ zone</li>